- State & Regional Water Boards

 The 303(d) List of Impaired Water Bodies

 The Federal Clean Water Act (CWA) gives States the primary responsibility for protecting and restoring surface water quality.
-Under the CWA, States that administer the CWA must review, make necessary changes, and submit the CWA section 303(d) list to the U.S. Environmental Protection Agency (U.S.EPA).
+Under the CWA, States that administer the CWA must review, make necessary changes, and submit the CWA section 303(d) list (list of waters not meeting water quality standards) to the U.S. Environmental Protection Agency (U.S.EPA).
 CWA Section 305(b) requires each State to report biennially to U.S.EPA, on the condition of its surface water quality.
 The U.S.EPA has issued guidance to States which requires the two reports to be integrated.
 For California, this combined report is called the California 303(d)/305(b) Integrated Report.

 For 303(d), State and Regional Water Boards assess water quality monitoring data for California’s surface waters every two years to determine if they contain pollutants at levels that exceed protective water quality standards.
 Water body and pollutants that exceed protective water quality standards are placed on the State’s 303(d) List.
 This determination in California is governed by the Water Quality Control Policy for developing California’s Clean Water Act Section 303(d) List.
 U.S.EPA must approve the 303(d) List before it is considered final.

-Placement of a water body and pollutant that exceeds protective water quality standards on the 303(d) List, initiates the development of a Total Maximum Daily Load (TMDL).
-In some cases other regulatory programs will address the impairment instead of a TMDL.
+Placement of a water body and pollutant that exceeds protective water quality standards on the 303(d) List, requires the development of a Total Maximum Daily Load (TMDL).
+In some cases other regulatory programs will address the impairment instead of a TMDL, or the water quality may improve as a result of other circumstances.

-For 305(b) Report, State and Regional Water Boards place the water body segment that were assessed into one of U.S.EPA’s five Integrated Report beneficial use report category.
-For this assessment available data are used to evaluate most common beneficial uses including aquatic life, drinking water supply, fish consumption non-contact recreational, and swimming.
+For the 305(b) Report, State and Regional Water Boards place the water body segment that were assessed into one of U.S.EPA’s five Integrated Report beneficial use report categories (see 2016 Staff Report below for more details).
+For this assessment, available data are used to evaluate beneficial uses including aquatic life, drinking water supply, fish consumption non-contact recreational, and swimming.

-California has been developing 303(d)/305(b) Integrated Reports every two years since 1976.
-Most of these reports are available in electronic format on the State Board's Water Quality Assessment web page.
+California has been developing 303(d)/305(b) Integrated Reports every two years since 1976, and these reports are available in electronic format on the State Board's Water Quality Assessment web page.

 Muir Beach Delisting Project: